sumwale/ybox/README.md

-Special emphasis is given on security where users can choose to lock down or open up the container as required with reasonable defaults out of the box.
+Special emphasis is given on security where users can choose to lock down or open up the container as required with reasonable defaults out of the zbox.
 There is no sharing of HOME or no privileged mode container unless explicitly configured.

 Expected usage is for users to group similar applications in a container